 of Venice from the roof, a stroll past the Doge's Palace, a manky campo, and

 a gondola ride - not bad for five minutes and looking like real locations.

 feast of similarly lush locations and CGI, with wigs, silk, gilt scrollwork and bare breasts a-go-go.
 Casanova's thoughts in jail are in

 Italian, with subtitles, but thereafter everyone speaks English, Casanova with an

 Italian/Spanish accent and most of the French characters with very English accents.

 Casanova is played by Diego Luna, best known as one of the boys in Y Tu Mamá También and

-Cassian Andor in Rogue One: A Star Wars Story and a new series,
+as Cassian Andor in both Rogue One: A Star Wars Story and the recent

 Miranda Richardson and Paul Rhys.
 The writing, acting and visual lushness

 make it worth a watch.
 And we get the Casanova